Robotic Colorectal Surgery in Chicago

 Wideochir Inne Tech Malo Inwazyjne.
 2013 Sep;8(3):253-7 Epub 2013 Mar 6.

 Is Hybrid Robotic Laparoscopic Assistance the Ideal Approach for Rectal Cancer Dissection?
 Zawadzki M, Velchuru VR, Albawi S, Marecik SJ, Park JJ, Prasad LM Colorectal Dis.
-2013 in press
+2013

 Postoperative Peripheral Neuropathy: Does Minimally Invasive Colon and Rectal Surgery Increase the Risk?
 Domajnko B, Velchuru VR, deSouza AL, Park JJ, Kapoor M, Prasad, L, Marecik SJ, Abcarian H Dis Colon Rectum.
-2012 in press
+2012

 Robotic Cylindrical Abdominoperineal Resection with Intraabdominal Levator Transection.
 Marecik SJ, Zawadzki M, deSouza AL, Park JJ, Abcarian H, Prasad L Dis Colon Rectum.
 2011 Oct;54(10):1320-5

 A Comparison of Robotic and Open Total Mesorectal Excision for Rectal Adenocarcinoma. deSouza AL, Prasad LM, Ricci J, Zimmern A, Marecik SJ, Park JJ, Abcarian H. Dis Colon Rectum.
 2011 Mar;54(3):275-82

 The evolving role of robotic colorectal surgery – the importance of comparative studies. deSouza AL, Prasad LM, Marecik SJ, Park JJ, Blumetti J, Abcarian H. Dis Colon Rectum.
 2011